How to Become a Dental Assistant in Anchorage, Alaska

 Anchorage is the most populous city in Alaska, with almost half of the state’s population residing there.
 Because of its location, the Anchorage International Airport is a major refueling station for many international cargo flights.
 It is also a major global FedEx center.
 The most significant economic quarters of the state are corporate, military, municipal, state and federal government, tourism and transportation.
 There are also other job opportunities available in the state, including dental assisting.

 Dental assistants are healthcare professionals who help dentists and dental hygienists in preparing patients for treatment and performing procedures on patients.
 They also sterilize equipment and prepare treatment rooms, as well as hold administrative duties.
 This profession is regulated on a state level, and each state has different requirements.
-Check out the Alaska requirements here.
+Check out the Alaska dental assistant requirements here.

 Dental Assistant Schools in Anchorage